k-dauda/simplestore/README.md

 simplestore
 ===========

-A powerful interface to web storage
+A simple lightweight manager and interface to HTML5 web storage with no dependencies, just plug and play.